 Canaan Dog

 Canaan dogs are an ancient dog breed.
 They are also known as the Bedouin Sheepdog.
 They are native to the Middle East, but Canaans are more common today in Israel.
-This dog breed may have witnessed the oldest biblical stories.
-Petroglyphs of dogs dating thousands of ago appear on rocks in Saudi Arabia.
-Those dogs closely resemble the Canaan dog.

 Because the Israeli government eradicated so many Canaan dogs living in the open in the fight against rabies, it is now tough to collect wild Canaan dogs in Israel.